-It is unclear at this stage how the identity of overseas directors (i.e. non-UK passport holders) will be verified.
-The verification process to be introduced for these individuals could be more complex and take longer, potentially causing delays to the timeline of a deal, especially where secured lending is involved.
+We note that it is unclear at this stage how the identity of overseas directors (i.e. non-UK passport holders) will be verified.
+The verification process to be introduced for these individuals could be more complex and take longer, potentially causing delays to the lender's timeline.

-• Conditions precedent to drawdown of finance ("CPs").
-In practical terms, before an individual can act as a director, they will need to (i) verify their identity with the Registrar, and then (ii) notify the Registrar of their appointment as a director within 14 days of the appointment, with this notice confirming that their identity has been verified.
+• Condition precedents ("CPs").
+In practical terms, before an individual can act as a director, they will need to (i) verify their identity with the Registrar, and then (ii) notify the Registrar of their appointment as a director within 14 days of such appointment, with this notice confirming that their identity has been verified.

-The Bill clarifies that any action taken by an unverified director remains valid but it is likely that lender will include new identity verification CPs to drawdown, requiring evidence that the directors of each relevant party have been verified.
-Where directors are to be appointed, evidence will also be required that verification will be completed within the 14-day timeframe.
+The Bill clarifies that any action taken by an unverified director remains valid.
+It would, however, be prudent to consider including new identity verification CPs to drawdown, requiring evidence that the directors of each relevant obligor have been verified.
+Where directors are to be appointed, evidence should also be required that verification will be completed within the 14-day timeframe.